-- (a) Site: The site consists primarily of subtidal and intertidal flats which are undeeded.
-The Tabusintac Black Lands are partly provincial Crown land. - (b) Surrounding Area: Mainly private holdings and provincial Crown land.
+(a) Site: The site consists primarily of subtidal and intertidal flats which are undeeded.
+The Tabusintac Black Lands are partly provincial Crown land.
+The Nature Conservancy of Canada owns 205 ha of peatland and upland habitat that, it is proposed, will eventually be transferred to, and managed by, the Province.

+(b) Surrounding Area: Private holdings and provincial Crown land.